GreathornGames/Greathorn.Toolbox/README.md

 - P4Config / P4V custom tools
 - Updates and builds Greathorn.Toolbox
 - Execution flags on unix systems
+- Add security exclusions for the workspace folder
 - UE's prerequisites and version selector

 > This application must be ran at an elevated level; a UAC request will be triggered by the bundled manifest in the executable.